Clean Energy Financing

 * These upgrades will require a supplementary assessment, in addition to a Home Energy Assessment, to determine if they meet the required savings-to-debt ratio

 To be eligible, the upgrades must also meet a 1:1 debt-to-savings ratio.
-This is described in more detail in question 6 below.
+This is described in more detail below.

 How does clean energy financing work?